doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 - Concurrency
 - Dependency instantiation and resolution

 I should note I / we were putting effort into finding out what architecture would work well _with our specific applications and requirements in mind_.
-This blog post is not trying to suggest this is a good general architecture to use for day to day applications, but it is trying to suggest it's a good fit for some and has some originally unintended benifits.
+This blog post is not trying to suggest this is a good general architecture to use for day to day applications, but it is trying to suggest it's a good fit for some and has some originally unintended benefits.

 Note: You will probably notice that there are similar concepts spoken about in this post as there are in [MVI](https://www.raywenderlich.com/817602-mvi-architecture-for-android-tutorial-getting-started) architecture.
-MVI as a concept did not exist 7 years ago when we were thinking about what approach to take, and it's always facinating when different parts of a community come up with similar solutions to similar problems around the same time.
-This this is also testament to the architectual principles shared by both MVI and Redux (more on that later) for simplifying architectural thinking.
+MVI as a concept did not exist 7 years ago when we were thinking about what approach to take, and it's always fascinating when different parts of a community come up with similar solutions to similar problems around the same time.
+This this is also testament to the architectural principles shared by both MVI and Redux (more on that later) for simplifying architectural thinking.
 This posts talks at a high level about other principles that also worked well for us in practise with these kind of architectures.

 # Building Blocks / Principles